For a Libertarian the greatest value is his own life. The value

 It rejects the notion of power to compel individual

-behavior by a state.
+behavior by a state or powerful group.
 It is predicated on the notion

 that all things can be done by contractual agreement